 - Get your observer(s) organised.
 Any record claim must have been overseen by at least one BMAA accredited observer and in some situations practicalities might dictate two.
 All microlight instructors who are BMAA members are automatically observers, but anyone else can be one too; see the list of accredited observers or if none near you are able to help, you can recruit your own.
 Virtually anyone who is reasonably sensible and a bona-fide third party (so not your Wife) can be accredited as a BMAA observer.
 It is preferred that they are BMAA members, but non-members can be accredited in a temporary capacity for one year.
 In any case, you might find it sensible to recommend people who are familiar with microlights or paramotors and their operation or they might not observe what you were hoping they would!
 Observer accreditation is FREE.
 Observers should have a current copy of the Official Observers Guide which outlines their duties and responsibilities and contains much useful advice.
 The guide is also a useful reference for prospective record breaking pilots.

 - Assemble the right equipment.
 Oxygen, transponder, flight recorder Etc. All record attempts are done with a GPS based flight recorder (FR) on board.
-Annex 6 to FAI Section 10 describes FR requirements in detail but essentially you can use an ordinary GPS evidence in some distance and speed record claims but by far the best ones are those approved by the International Gliding Commission (IGC) for Gliding World records which will provide almost bullet-proof evidence for any kind of microlight or paramotor record claim.
+Annex 6 to FAI Section 10 describes FR requirements in detail but essentially many ordinary GPS devices are capable of providing sufficient evidence for some distance and speed record claims but by far the best ones are those approved by the International Gliding Commission (IGC) for Gliding World records which will provide almost bullet-proof evidence for any kind of microlight or paramotor record claim.
 For a list of IGC approved FRs see www.fai.org/igc-documents (GNSS recording devices section).
 These FR's and other specialist equipment are available for hire in UK.